owalid/total-perspective-vortex/README.md

 /process
-  /dl <-- Contain scripts used to train and predict with deep learning models /ml <-- Contain scripts used to train and predict with machine learning models
+  /dl <-- Contain scripts used to train and predict with deep learning models /ml <-- Contain scripts used to train and predict with machine learning models analyze_train_result.py <-- Script used to analyze the results of the training from json file
 ```

 There is usage of the scripts: